We’ve just received a wonderful batch of photos of the nuns preparing for Losar, Tibetan New Year, and we wanted to share them with you.

 The Tibetan Nuns Project calendar uses photographs taken by the nuns themselves.
 These photographs provide an intimate insight into the daily lives and religious and cultural practices of the nuns.

-Each summer, the nunneries that we support send a selection of photos for possible inclusion in the next year’s calendar.
-Once all the photos are gathered together a final selection is made.
+Each summer, the nunneries that we support send a selection of photos for possible inclusion in the upcoming calendar.
+Once all the photos are gathered together, a final selection is made.
 We try to balance the images, choosing at least one photograph from each nunnery and selecting photographs that are windows into the nuns’ lives.

-Each photo is captioned and paired with inspirational quotations from renowned Tibetan Buddhist teachers, such as His Holiness the Dalai Lama, and others.
+Each photo is captioned and paired with inspirational quotations from renowned Tibetan Buddhist teachers, such as His Holiness the Dalai Lama.

 “It’s really exciting to open up emails from India and see the photos sent by the nunneries for possible inclusion in the calendar,” says Lisa Farmer, Executive Director of the Tibetan Nuns Project.

 The proceeds from the sale of the Tibetan Nuns Project calendar are used to support over 700 Tibetan Buddhist nuns and seven nunneries in India.
 The calendar cost $12 plus shipping and is 6.5″ x 7″.